openlegend/core-rules/core/SRD.md

 -   **Tier 1**: Creation 5

-**Description:** Your mastery of supernatural healing is such that you are able to cure mortal wounds that are beyond the power of the average healer. \newline
+**Description:** Your mastery of extraordinary healing is such that you are able to cure mortal wounds that are beyond the power of the average healer. \newline

 **Effect:** When invoking the Heal boon, you can choose to take one hour instead of